September 2, 2019

-Due to the large amount of electrical energy necessary to produce compressed air, it is important to study how to reduce its energy consumption.
+Due to the large amount of electrical energy necessary to produce compressed air, it is important to study how to reduce its energy consumption and thereby costs.

 Where is the energy consumption allocated when producing compressed air?

-In the industry, more than 10% of the electricity consumed goes to the production of compressed air, which varies according to the sector, as in some cases it can reach up to 30% of the electrical energy used.
+In the industry, more than 10% of the electricity consumed goes to the production of compressed air.
+This varies according to the sector, as in some cases it can even reach up to 30% of the electrical energy used.

-After assimilating the set of costs of a compressed air system during its first 10 years of operation, it is obtained that 73% comes from the electric energy necessary for its operation.
+73% of the operating costs of a compressed air system comes from the electricity costs.
 The rest of costs include the initial investment, maintenance and costs of installation.

-The energy efficiency of a compressed air installation is very low, since from the total energy provided only 8% ~ 10% becomes useful energy capable of performing.
-The rest are losses in compression, regulation, cooling, dehumidification, and leakage in equipment and pipelines.
+Since only 8-10% becomes useful energy capable of performing, the energy efficiency of a compressed air installation is very low.
+The remaining 92-90% are losses in compression, regulation, cooling, dehumidification, and leakage in equipment and pipelines.